Sofa Workshop, 21 Milsom Street, City Centre, Bath

 Given the terrace’s centralised location within the city’s historic centre and retained use of traditional shop front vernacular, the shop frontage should comply with B&NES Council guidance ‘Commercial signage and tables and chairs on the highway’ regarding the appropriate use of materials, colours, and finishes.

-While the most appropriate approach to facia signage for listed buildings in the conservation area would be hand-painted, the proposed use of “stainless steel” pinned signage to the timber fascia is generally unobtrusive and acceptable, pending submission of further details regarding the proposed material appearance and finish of the lettering, as well as proposed means of fixing.
+While the most appropriate approach to facia signage for listed buildings in the conservation area would be hand-painted, the proposed use of “stainless steel” pinned signage to the timber fascia is generally acceptable, pending submission of further details regarding the proposed appearance and finish of the lettering, as well as proposed means of fixing.
+BPT is generally supportive of the use of metal pinned lettering in an appropriate quality finish.
 Considering the shop’s context as part of a historic shopping street where traditional shop frontage elements such as hand-lettered painted signage have been sustained, there is an opportunity to better reference and reinforce the visual amenity of the local street scene by considering options for hand-lettered signage.

 Milsom Street forms a significant 18th century set piece with framed north-south views between the elevated pavement of Edgar Buildings and the shops at Old Bond Street, backed by receding hillside views in the distance.
 It is therefore attributed high significance as a well-planned Georgian ensemble, strongly defined as an intentional visual connector between the upper and lower town, and well-articulated Palladian detailing.

-The proposed signage would harm the heritage significance, group value and setting of the listed building, and would neither preserve nor enhance the character and appearance of the conservation areas.
-This proposal is therefore contrary to the Planning (Listed Building and Conservation Areas) Act 1990, Section 16 of the NPPF, and Policies B1, B4, CP6, D1, D2, D3, D9, and HE1 of the Core Strategy and Placemaking Plan and should be refused.
+The proposal is therefore contrary to the Planning (Listed Building and Conservation Areas) Act 1990, Section 16 of the NPPF, and Policies B1, B4, CP6, D1, D2, D3, D9, and HE1 of the Core Strategy and Placemaking Plan and should be refused.